 Part 2.
 How to Download Spotify Songs for InShot

 To get Spotify on InShot for advanced video editing, first, download and install AudBite Spotify Music Converter on your computer.
 Then launch the converter and the Spotify app will automatically open.
-Also, register the converter to unlock the limit in the trial version.
+Also, register the converter to unlock the limit in the free trial version.
 Click on the menu bar and select the Register option.
 Then copy and paste your licensed email and the registration code to let you make use of the full version.

 It’s now time to add your favorite Spotify playlist to the converter interface.
 Just right-click the song and copy the URL then paste the link to AudBite’s search bar.
 Remember to hit the + button to load your tracks.
 Alternatively, you can drag and drop Spotify music to the converter interface.

 Step 2 Set the output format and parameters

 AudBite Spotify Music Converter gives you the freedom to customize the output format and audio parameters.
 Click the menu bar and select the Preferences option.
 Next, click the Convert tab and select the output format that is compatible with InShot video editor to use.
 You can also customize parameters such as the bit rate, channel, and sample rate as well as organize your tracks by artists or albums.

 Step 3 Convert and download music from Spotify